Cloud-Jas/Dtdl-CustomerCare/README.md

 - Once the information is retrieved, it is added to the LLM context.
 - Finally, the LLM responds to the past order or customer-specific query.

+## FAQ PDF

+FAQ PDF used for preprocessing is uploaded in docs folder

 ## Live URL

 <a href="https://dghx6mmczrmj4mk-web.azurewebsites.net/">https://dghx6mmczrmj4mk-web.azurewebsites.net/</a>